University Students as Consumers

 The cost of attendance (COA) at the University of Minnesota includes, but is not limited to: tuition, fees, room (residence halls/apartments) and board (meal plans/groceries), books, and miscellaneous expenses.
 COA is calculated individually according to your program of study, housing arrangement, and year in school.

 Need-based financial aid If you have financial need, you will be offered financial aid to meet that need.
-The aid offered may be any combination of grants, loans, scholarships, or work-study jobs.
+The aid offered may be any combination of grants, loans, scholarships or work-study jobs.
 If you are awarded financial aid, in particular student loans, accept only the amount necessary to meet your expenses.

 Net Price Calculator